NodeBE4/opinion/_posts/2022-04-18-theoryofdoom.md

 Ban evasion and brigading are unacceptable.
 Period.
 There is no room for negotiation on that front.
 When we see multi-accounts, they're reported up the chain.
 Same with brigading.
 The amount of mentally ill users who waste our time with that nonsense has increased substantially in the past few months, too.

+----- __236.4__ -----2022-04-24 04:56:55+08:00:

+I guess I don't pay close enough attention, because I have no idea who you are talking about.
+Can you send the username of that person to modmail and I'll take a look?

+----- __236.5__ -----2022-04-24 05:07:28+08:00:

+Note: It is actually hilarious that certain users stalk me and downvote everything I have said.
+We're keeping tabs on vote manipulation and other matters.
+Meanwhile, y'all have too much time on your hands.  rofl

 ### 237: [The first half of Notes from Underground has upset and disturbed me, I feel humiliated and ashamed, really.](https://old.reddit.com/r/dostoevsky/comments/u9s4up/the_first_half_of_notes_from_underground_has/), submitted on 2022-04-23 07:47:29+08:00.

 ----- __237.1__ -----2022-04-24 03:37:21+08:00: